feihong/asyncio-tasks-talk/talk.md

 app.register_special_static_route()
 ```

-^ `WebSocketWriter` is a very small convenience class that makes it easy to send JSON-encoded data through a websocket.
+^ `WebSocketWriter` is a small convenience class provided by muffin-playground that makes it easy to send JSON-encoded data through a websocket.

-^ The `app.register_special_static_route()` method causes static files to be served from the current working directory.
-But when it encounters special files with certain extensions (.plim, .stylus, .pyj), it will compile them before serving them.
+^ The `muffin_playground.Application.register_special_static_route()` method causes static files to be served from the current working directory.
+In addition, when it encounters special source files with certain extensions (.plim, .stylus, .pyj), it will first compile them and then serve the compiled version of the file.

 ---
 # The web socket request handler